 Shortly before closing, you will review your home to confirm that it includes all the items you ordered and that the builder met the promised standards.

-The contract is in force only when all named parties have signed it.
-The meeting to go over all the paperwork and sign everything can take up to several hours.
+The contract is enforce only when all named parties have signed it.
+The meeting to go over all the paperwork and sign everything can take a few hours.
 Read everything before signing it.
 This paperwork is the official beginning of building your new home.